-Moreover, these margin values have been developed assuming that no Ancillary Service contracts for SR or LFR are negotiated for the 2011/12 financial year.
+Moreover, these margin values have been developed assuming that no Ancillary Service contracts for SR or LFR (apart from the existing contracts for Interruptible Load) are negotiated for the 2011/12 financial year.

 If any of these assumptions were to change, the margin values may need to be reviewed.